I’ve said before that I am with coconut oil like the dad in “My Big Fat Greek Wedding” is with windex:

 - Coconut Oil for Hair– This nourishing oil has been used for centuries in hair and its unique fat composition makes it especially beneficial for certain hair types.
-It can be used as a hair mask, oil treatment, or in homemade hair products.
+Use it as a hair mask, hot oil treatment, or in homemade hair products.

 - To Moisturize and Nourish Skin– The same properties make coconut oil great for skin as well.
-Many people find that it is an effective natural moisturizer.
+Many people like to use it as a natural moisturizer.
 Its natural antioxidant properties make it great for stopping wrinkles and skin irritation.

-- Digestive Help– The high concentration of beneficial fats in coconut oil make it helpful for digestion.
+- Digestive Help– Coconut oil’s concentration of beneficial fats in coconut oil makes it helpful for digestion.
 Its antimicrobial properties can help fight irritation and infection in the gut from Candida.

-- Great Source of Healthy Fats– Over 50% of the fat in coconut oil is lauric acid- the same substance present in breast milk.
+- Great Source of Healthy Fats– Over 50% of the fat in coconut oil is lauric acid.
 In fact, coconut oil is the richest source of lauric acid after breastmilk.

 - Hormone Support– Getting the wrong kinds of fats can create havoc on hormones.
 Coconut oil contains specific fats that support the body’s natural hormone production.